nguyentimmy/Azure-Web-Application-Security/README.md

      ![A screenshot depicts the custom rule.](Step-by-Step-Guide/Part%203/Images/project1_day3_10.png)

 4. Take a screenshot of your custom rule.
-Press "Save".
+Press `"Save"`.

 5. Congratulations!
 You have configured the WAF to restrict traffic from accessing your webpage unless the source IP is from the US, Canada, or Australia.

 |:warning: **Checkpoint** :warning:|